11 Things I Wish I’d Known Before Going on the Venice Simplon-Orient-Express

 Manage your expectations

 Yes, a trip on the Venice Simplon-Orient-Express is the trip of a lifetime.
 But you’re still riding an antique train.
-Unless you’ve booked one of the three new grand suites, you’ll have to use the toilet at the end of each car.
+Unless you’ve booked one of the six grand suites, you’ll have to use the toilet at the end of each car.
 Twin cabins have bunk beds; if you’re traveling with someone else, your compartment will be, well, intimate.
-There is an option to book a double cabin, which adjoins two singles and allows for more space.
+There is an option to book a double cabin, which adjoins two singles that can be combined as a double bed allowing for more space.

 As comfortable as the beds may be, there will be some jolts and bumps during the night.
 If the clacking of the tracks will keep you awake, bring earplugs.

-Grand Suites on the Venice Simplon-Orient-Express have a double bed and ensuite toilets.
+Interior of a Grand Suites on the Venice Simplon-Orient-Express, with a double bed and patterned woodwork walls

 Courtesy of Belmond